 - Trigeminal neuralgia (facial pain)

-Forward Head Posture is one of the most common postural problems in our so-called “modern” society.
-In actuality, it is the modern lifestyle that is responsible for it—as we’ll see in a minute.
-In essence, FHP is the result of either repetitive forward head movement, or the carrying or holding of the head in a position where the ears are forward of the shoulder plum-line.
+Forward Head Posture is the result of either repetitive forward head movement, or the carrying or holding of the head in a position where the ears are forward of the shoulder plum-line.

 - Looking down while typing or reading